 The Blues went Pop

-Rhythms from the black Plantations, seeped into the Church & the Folk Blues of the Mississippi, influenced the Country & Western jigs of the Appalachian and then blossomed into the vocal & instrumental Classic Blues of the South before distinctively American R&B went North to Chicago & onto New York and then into -
+Rhythms from the black Plantations, seeped into the Church & the Folk Blues of the Mississippi, influenced the Country jigs of the Appalachians and then blossomed into the vocal & instrumental Classic Blues of the South before distinctively American R&B went North to Chicago & onto New York and then into -

-Rock 'n' Roll in the 1950s with honking saxes and electric guitars (from Louis Jordan) and merged with Country & Western (from Bill Haley & Elvis Presley) and into
+1950s Rock 'n' Roll with honking saxes and electric guitars (from Louis Jordan) and merged with Country & Western (from Bill Haley & Elvis Presley & Buddy Holly) and into

-Soul in the 1960s (from Ray Charles & James Brown) which went back to Gospel and then into Doo Wop, Motown, Disco, Funk and even Reggae ...
+1960s Soul from Ray Charles & James Brown went back to Gospel and then into Doo Wop, Motown, Disco, Funk and even Reggae ...

-Folk Rock (from Leadbelly, Woody Guthrie & Bob Dylan)
+1960s Folk Rock from Bob Dylan from Leadbelly, Woody Guthrie

 Rhythm & Blues also went across the Atlantic to England and into -

-Rock (from Eric Clapton & The Rolling Stones) the White Blues went back to the Classic Folk Blues of Robert Johnson and then to Rock.
+1970s Rock from Led Zeppelin &, Pink Floyd the White Blues went back to the Classic Folk Blues of Robert Johnson and then to Rock.